 General Info – summary

 This evergreen possibly branched Tree or woody shrub has smooth bark and may reach 5m high.
 The strap shaped, parallel-veined and evergreen Leaves occur at branch ends.
 A petiole is absent, and the base is amplexicaul.
-Bisexual, 3-merous, nocturnal, regular Flowers are in 1m long panicles.
+Bisexual, 3-merous, nocturnal, regular Flowers are in panicles up to 1m long.
 6 tepals surround the 6 stamens & the superior, trilocular ovary.
 The ripe Fruit is a red-orange berry with 1-3 large bony seeds.

 Description